janilaunonen/iCEblink40-examples/README.md

 2 led-rotator: rotating led driven by slowed enable signal derived from main clock.

 3 flexpad-and-leds: detects buttons pressed on a flexible keypad and lights up leds according to the button's row.
 The used keyboard is like this: https://media.digikey.com/pdf/Data%20Sheets/Adafruit%20PDFs/419_Web.pdf

+## Common modules:
+1 divider.sv: simple parameterized divider -- takes an global clock and signal to be slowed (can be global clock too).
+Not tested.

+2 timer.sv: timer module, which allows one to load a delay in milliseconds, which is counted down to zero by (assumed) 1kHz signal when ever enable signal is high.
+Produces high timeout signal for one clock cycle when the delay count reaches zero.
+Not tested.